ModelEarth/community/README.md

 our [API endpoints](https://s3.amazonaws.com/useeio-api-go-swagger-staging/index.html) on AWS <!-- also https://smmtool.app.cloud.gov/ -->for Goods & Services demand vectors (Food System and Full System).

 1. [RStudio and USEEIOR](../io/naics) - Use LCA methodology to evaluate new technologies [including advanced biofuels](../io/bioeconomy/)

+1. Modernize [Census Reporter](https://censusreporter.org/profiles/86000US30313-30313/) by staring with Python 3.* Wazimap fork used in Africa and India.
+Populate database using most recent US Census API.
+[Our notes](resources/censusreporter)

 ### Google REST App